aws-exporters/ecr/README.md

 ### Error Handling
 Currently, there is very little in the way of error handling and all stack traces are thrown out to the console.
 This will be improved as issues are encountered.

-### Result Paging
-Paging of results for huge repos is not currently implemented.
-All requests have `maxResults` set to the maximum of 1000.

 ### Running Locally
 There are a number of ways to run this project locally.
 You'll need to have your